 Class II devices are those that are subject to the General Controls, and special controls as deemed necessary by the FDA to ensure the safety and effectiveness of the device.
 These special controls can include performance standards, patient registries, FDA guidance documents and post-market surveillance.
-Most Class II devices are subject to premarket review and clearance by the FDA for Class II devices is accomplished through the 510(k) premarket notification process.
+Most Class II devices are subject to premarket review and clearance by the FDA.
+Premarket review and clearance by the FDA for Class II devices is accomplished through the 510(k) premarket notification process.